Nov. 28, 2021

-After a hiatus in 2020 due to the pandemic, the American Rental Association’s (ARA) annual Leadership Conference — one of ARA’s premier invitation-only conferences — was back as a live event Nov.
+After a hiatus in 2020 due to the pandemic, the American Rental Association’s (ARA) annual Leadership Conference — one of ARA’s premier invite-only conferences — was back as a live event Nov.
 18-20.
 To the industry volunteers who gathered at the conference, it was a welcome return to a forum where they could gain skills and make connections to enhance their service to their respective ARA chapters.

 The conference, held at the Loews Chicago O’Hare Hotel in Rosemont, Ill., welcomed more than 50 ARA state and local leaders — many of whom serve as presidents, vice presidents and officers of their state chapters.
 In addition to these, current and incoming members of the ARA Board of Directors were in attendance to lend their insights on association leadership.

 The event opened on Thursday, Nov.
 18, with a presentation titled “Develop Your Comic Vision,” by Tim Gard.
 Gard, a member of the Speaker Hall of Fame, kicked the conference off by delivering laughs through his message that focused on harnessing humor as a skill to prevent or cope with stress.

 “Tim was really good.
 A lot of us can utilize what he taught us in the sense that when situations get tough and people are really stressed out, humor can make things less awkward and we can find the fun in every situation,” said Billy Paquette, general manager, B.L.C.
 Equipment & Supply Co., Salem, N.H., and an ARA of New Hampshire board member.

 The conference continued Friday morning with opening comments and association strategic updates from ARA CEO Tony Conant.
 Attendees then heard from guest speaker Tim Dixon, who launched into the first of four leadership-themed sessions held during the conference.